Welcome to the year 6 area, we have an exciting year planned for your child and hope they enjoy their journey with us.

 The children will be exploring figurative language by writing their own poems using Rose Blanche and German in the Woods as their stimuli.
 Year 6 will also be creating freeze-frames, working collaboratively, using reciprocity to show empathy by exploring characters.
 In addition to this, we will be writing letters to a loved one explaining our actions during war time and how this can continue to affect someone's life forever.
 Year 6 will also be using a range of non - fiction texts to gather information about WW2 to create their own information texts.

-The children will be using drama to empathise with a character, using figurative language to describe a setting from the the text, ' The Viewer'.
-We will also be interviewing the main character, where we will then create our own newspaper reports.
-In addition to this, we will be retelling another characters point of view by creating our own versions of The Viewer.
+The children will be using drama to empathise with a character, using figurative language to describe a setting from the the book The Mysteries of Harris Burdick.
+We will also be interviewing some of the characters which make an appearance in some of the images in the book, where we will then create our own newspaper reports.
 During SPaG lessons, we will be revisiting topics in order to revise for the SATs.

 This term we will be completing a variety of writing tasks, such as a balanced argument, dialogue within a narrative to show a character's feelings and a diary entry from the prospective of a Victorian girl.
 During these tasks, we will be using all the features we have learnt this year.